Bosch (company): 1886–1920

 In 1901, Bosch opened its first factory in Stuttgart.
 In 1906, the company produced its 100,000th magneto.
 In the same year, Bosch introduced the eight-hour day for workers.
-In 1910, the Feuerbach plant was founded and built close to Stuttgart.
-In this factory, Bosch started to produce generators and headlights "Bosch-Light" in 1914. the system had been presented in 1913.

-The onset of motorization in road traffic meant that the company grew very rapidly after 1900.
-While Bosch had a workforce of 45 in 1901, it had grown to more than 1,000 by 1908.
+In 1910, the Feuerbach plant was founded near Stuttgart where Bosch began producing generators and headlights (Bosch-Light) in 1914.
+The motorization of road traffic meant that the company grew very rapidly after 1900.
+Bosch had a workforce of 45 in 1901, which grew to more than 1,000 by 1908.

-In 1913, Bosch founded an apprentice workshop in order to recruit qualified young people for the production of automotive electrics.
 Bosch's international development began in 1898 with the opening of a branch in London, followed the next year by Paris, Vienna, and Budapest.
-By 1909, Bosch was represented by trading partners on every continent: in 1906 in New York (U.S.) and Johannesburg (South Africa), in 1907 in Sydney (Australia), in 1908 in Buenos Aires (Argentina), in 1909 in Shanghai (China), in 1910 in Rio de Janeiro (Brazil), and in 1911 in Tokyo (Japan).
-Bosch opened the first factory outside Germany in Paris in 1905, and the first on another continent in 1912 in Springfield, Massachusetts (USA).
+By 1909, Bosch was represented by trading partners on every continent.
+Bosch opened the first factory outside Germany in Paris, in 1905, and the first on another continent in 1912 in Springfield, Massachusetts (USA).
+In 1913, Bosch founded an apprentice workshop to recruit young people for the production of automotive electrics.

 In 1917, Bosch was transformed into a corporation and remained so until 1937, when Robert Bosch became the sole owner again after buying back his shares.
 In the process, the company became a limited liability company (GmbH).

-1920s–1945
+1920s–1940s

 After the First World War, Bosch lost most of its international holdings, including its U.S. factories.
-The company had to largely rebuild its international activities.
-This included opening up further South American and Asian regions.
-In 1922, for example, Illies & Company established a sales office for Bosch goods in Calcutta, India.
-In the years that followed, Bosch concluded contracts in Asia with sales partners in Malaysia, Singapore, Thailand, and what is now Indonesia, for example, and on the American continents with partners in Mexico, Peru, Colombia, and Ecuador.
+The company had to rebuild its international activities.
+This included expansion in South America and Asia.
+In 1922, Illies & Company established a sales office for Bosch in Calcutta, India.
+In the years that followed, Bosch concluded contracts in Asia with sales partners in Malaysia, Singapore, Thailand and Indonesia, and on the American continents with partners in Mexico, Peru, Colombia, and Ecuador.

-In the 1920s, Bosch expanded its product range to include numerous automotive technology products that were required for cars in everyday use: electric horn (1921), windshield wipers (1926), and direction indicators ("trafficator", 1927).

-And in 1927, Bosch launched injection pumps for diesel.
-Bosch bought the gas appliances production from Junkers & Co. in 1932, as a part of a diversification strategy.
+In the 1920s, Bosch improved the product range to include numerous automotive technology products that were required for cars, such as electric horns (1921), windshield wipers (1926), and direction indicators ("trafficator", 1927).
+In 1927, Bosch launched injection pumps for diesel engines.
+Bosch purchased the gas appliances production facility from Junkers & Co. in 1932 as a part of a diversification strategy.
 In 1932, the company developed its first electric drill and presented its first car radio.
-In 1933, Bosch presented its first electric refrigerator for private households.
+In 1933, Bosch introduced its first electric refrigerator for private households.

-The year 1933 marked the beginning of the darkest chapter in Bosch's corporate history.
-On the one hand, the company was systemically relevant as a motor vehicle supplier during the Nazi era, and the management behaved loyally toward the regime.
-On the other hand, with Robert Bosch's support, the company supported oppositional and anti-regime activities with the utmost secrecy.